-Step 2: Request a PIN to be able to use e-Services.
-This can be done here(link is external) using your TIN.
+Step 2: Request a PIN to be able to use e-Services here(link is external) using your TIN.
 This takes 5 minutes to complete.
 Your PIN will be sent to you via mail.

 Step 3: Login to e-Services(link is external) as an individual taxpayer using your TIN and PIN.

 Step 4: Select Return Management à Individual Income Tax (ITT) from the dropdown menu.
 Then choose the year of assessment.